Lego Life

-Lego Life is the name for a social media app and magazine, both produced by The Lego Group.
+Lego Life was a social media app and a magazine, both produced by The Lego Group.

 App

 Development and launch

 According to Lego, the idea for Lego Life originated in monitoring how children shared their Lego builds in LEGO Club Magazine's "Cool Creations" section and posted their creations on the company's message boards.
 Lego Life was developed to transfer this desire to share creations into an online environment.

 The app was released for Android and iOS on 31 January 2017.
 It was initially launched in the United Kingdom, United States of America, Canada, France, Germany, Denmark, Austria and Switzerland.
+Lego then officially announced that it would be replaced on August 15, 2024, by LEGO Play.

 Usage

-Lego Life aims to offer an online version of the physical Lego product.
-A company named Crisp conducts content moderation for uploaded images before they are published on the site.
-The app does not offer in-app purchases, however ads for Lego are present within it.
-If parental consent is obtained, the app unlocks features such as commenting with free text instead of the emoticons offered by default.
+Lego Life aimed to offer an online version of the physical Lego product.
+A company named Crisp conducted content moderation for uploaded images before they were published on the site.
+The app did not offer in-app purchases, however ads for Lego were present within it.
+If parental consent was obtained, the app unlocked features such as commenting with free text instead of the emoticons offered by default.

-Lego Life is used by approximately 9 million children around the world, across 78 countries.
+Lego Life was used by approximately 9 million children around the world, across 78 countries.